ijinfeng/id3_codec/README.md

 # id3_codec

-An ID3 tag information parsing library based on dart, which supports the operation of `Flutter` on all platforms.
+An ID3 tag information codec library based on dart, which supports the operation of `Flutter` on all platforms.
+You can easily read the tag information of the audio in detail, or edit the tag information.

 ![v1](https://img.shields.io/badge/ID3-v1-green)
 ![v1.1](https://img.shields.io/badge/ID3-v1.1-green)